Few-Step Diffusion Language Models via Trajectory Self-Distillation: Proof of Theoretical Analysis

 \section{Proof of Theoretical Analysis}

 In this section, we provide detailed proofs for the theoretical results presented in the main paper.
-Our analysis focuses on understanding the behavior of trajectory-level self-distillation under few-step decoding and its effect on the factorization properties of the reverse diffusion process. \begin{assumption}[\textbf{Margin Matching}] Given the teacher trajectory joint distribution $J_\phi^{\mathrm{Tra}}(\rvx_0, \rvx_t)$ and the student joint distribution $J_\theta(\rvx_0, \rvx_t)$, we assume that the teacher and student share the same marginal distribution over intermediate states $\rvx_t$, that is,
+Our analysis focuses on understanding the behavior of trajectory self-distillation under few-step decoding and its effect on the factorization properties of the reverse diffusion process.

+\begin{assumption} Following~\cite{yoo2025redi}, we assume that the trained student model $p_{\theta^{*}}$ attains the optimum of the MDLM objective:

 \end{assumption}